COVID-19: Vaccine

 Older man and woman pose side by side.
 Text reads: We vax because we're both over 65 and at increased risk.

-The Centers for Disease Control and Prevention (CDC) recommends that everyone ages 6 months and older get an updated COVID-19 vaccine.
+The Centers for Disease Control and Prevention (CDC) recommends that everyone ages 6 months and older get a COVID-19 vaccine this season.

 While anyone can become very sick from COVID-19, the vaccine is especially lifesaving for people who: